 The strength of a buyer's offer depends on how much certainty they bring to the table.
-Preapproval is a strong sign that someone is a reliable buyer.
-As a seller, sticking to offers from preapproved buyers can help you protect your interests and finish the sale as smoothly and painlessly as possible.
+Preapproval is a strong sign that someone is a reliable buyer, and it increases the chances of a home sale going through to closing.

 Interested in buying or selling?